Network on a VM

 /etc/hosts file.
 This can affect the execution of the

-You can change the network interface settings on the stopped VMs: assign a public IP address, change the subnet, or configure the DNS settings.
+You can change the network interface settings on stopped VMs: assign a public IP address, change the subnet, select other security groups, or configure the DNS settings.

 Internal IP address